pioneer square >> downtown >> belltown

 Blending contemporary dance with themes of nostalgia, coincidence, and connection, Hannah March moves with warmth and intention—inviting audiences into moments of camaraderie, reflection, and quietly joyful rebellion.

-Hannah Simmons and Alethea Alexander
+Hannah Simmons + Alethea Alexander

 Heap (Kara Beadle, Andy Zacek, and a rotation of artists)